vueform/toggle/README.md

 ## Styling with Tailwind CSS

-The `Toggle` component accepts a `classes` property where you can override default class names.
-In this case you don't need to required `default.css`.
+The `Toggle` component accepts a `classes` property which allows to override default class names.
+When using utility classes you don't need to import `default.css`.
 Here's a default styling for Tailwind CSS:

 ``` vue
 <Toggle v-model="value" :classes="{